giulong/spectrum/docs/README.md

 > 💡 **Tip**<br/>
 > Use `collectServerLogs` only if you really want to send Appium server's logs to Spectrum's log file.
-> When running in local, or in general where you have a console that prints logs, Appium's server logs are already visible,
+> When the Appium server is started by Spectrum, its logs are already visible in the same console where you see Spectrum's logs,
 > since they're printed on the stout/stderr by default.

 If you don't need any particular configuration, it's enough to run with: